DylanRibau/Golang-Challenges/README.md

 ### Challenge 4 - Convert Roman Numerals to Integers
 Convert a Roman numeral string (e.g., "IX" -> 9", "XII" -> 12") into an integer.

+### Challenge 5 - Concurrent File Processing
+Write a program that reads multiple files concurrently and processes their contents.